Jarrad Branthwaite: 2020–2022

 On 13 January 2020, Branthwaite signed a two-and-a-half-year contract with Premier League club Everton, keeping him at the club until the end of June 2022.
 He made his debut on 12 July, coming on as a substitute in a 3–0 defeat against Wolverhampton Wanderers.
 He made his home debut against Aston Villa on 16 July, coming on as a substitute for the second straight game, this time for the injured Mason Holgate in the 16th minute.
 Branthwaite started his first game for Everton on 20 July against Sheffield United after signing an extended contract until June 2023, in which he was named man of the match in a 1–0 win for Everton.

 On 14 January 2021, Branthwaite joined Championship club Blackburn Rovers on loan for the rest of the 2020–21 season.
 He made his debut two days later, starting and playing the full ninety minutes in a league game against Stoke City that finished 1–1.
 Branthwaite's season was ended prematurely on 21 April when he suffered an ankle injury during training.
-In total, he played in ten league games, all starts, for the Rovers, including nine straight after joining on loan.
+In total, he played in ten league games, all starts, for Rovers, including nine straight after joining on loan.

 On 16 December 2021, Branthwaite made his first Premier League start of the season and scored his first Everton goal in a 1–1 away draw against Chelsea.